 A) Krylon Fusion for Plastic

 Krylon Fusion for Plastic (on Amazon) is a spray paint specifically designed to bond to plastic.
-The additional benefit with Krylon Fusion is that there is no prep work required for your item.
+The additional benefit of Krylon Fusion is that there is no prep work required for your item.

 Typically, plastics require sanding or priming before applying a coat of paint.
 With Krylon Fusion, you can skip these steps and go straight to spraying.